michelleherman13/project-2/README.md

 ## Project Proposal

-Gather data to support a determination for the countries where people are reportedly the happiest globally in 2015 and 2016.
+Extract, transform and load data for future analysis of which countries where the people are reportedly the happiest globally in 2015 and 2016.

 ### Global Happiness by Country

-Country Population numbers from all countries in 2015 and 2016 Happiness Score, Economy, Family, Health and Freedom
+* Country Population numbers from all countries in 2015 and 2016
+* Happiness Score, Economy, Family, Health and Freedom